Setup a PURISTA project

 • linter: biome, eslint, or none

-After setup, generate services and business artifacts with the CLI:
+After setup, generate services and business artifacts through the project-local @purista/cli scripts:

 Recommended scaffold order for new projects: